quintagroup/quintagroup.theme.sunrain/quintagroup/theme/sunrain/README.txt

 **Improved thumbnail display view**

- To see the changes go to Display dropdown menu and click on Thumbnail view.
+ To see the changes go to Display drop-down menu and click on Thumbnail view.

 **Editable footer**

  Customize: portal_view_customizations -> plone.footer

-**Supported Add-Ons**
+**Theme Extensions**

   Additional features can be activated: